-The four-day art festival on Miami Beach is compact with modern day artists showcasing their latest creations.
+The four-day art festival on Miami Beach is compact with modern day artists showcasing their latest art creations.

 4. Drink wine in a beautiful garden

-Lagniappe is a stunning wine bar with a festively lit back yard to lounge and converse in.
+Lagniappe is a stunning wine bar place with a festively lit back yard to lounge and converse in.

-Walk in to the wine store, snag yourself a bottle (pay upfront) and then help yourself to the first come, first serve seating in the big back yard.
+Walk in to the wine store, snag yourself a bottle (pay upfront) and then help yourself to the first come, first serve seating in the big backyard.

-Their various jazz musicians will be there to serenade you while you drink your wine and munch on your freshly grilled, light bites.More Info (click to show all)
+Their various popular jazz musicians will be there to serenade you while you drink your wine and munch on your freshly grilled, light bites.More Info (click to show all)